brannycoders/brannyhub/note.md

 3. Git commit -m "your commit message"

+this is from the testing branch

-this is a commit message
+this is another change from testing branch